clauderic/react-native-highlight-words/README.md

 # React Native Highlight Words
 React Native component used to highlight words within a larger body of text.
 This is a port of [react-highlight-words](https://github.com/bvaughn/react-highlight-words).

-Check out a demo using Exponent [here](https://getexponent.com/@clauderic/react-native-highlight-words).
+Check out a [demo](https://getexponent.com/@clauderic/react-native-highlight-words) using Exponent.

 ## Installation
 Using [npm](https://www.npmjs.com/package/react-native-highlight-words):